NLTM-NITG/DID/README.md

 ####  **Performance Metrics Calculation**

-To calculate performance metrics such as Confusion Matrix, Accuracy, True Positive Rate (Recall), False Positive Rate, False Negative Rate, Precision, F1 Score, and Equal Error Rate (EER), follow these steps:
+To calculate performance metrics follow these steps:

-Add Actual Language Labels: Ensure that the actual language labels of each file are included in the `Predicted_Dialect.csv` file under the column named `Dialect`.
+1. Add Actual Language Labels: Ensure that the actual language labels of each file are included in the `Predicted_Dialect.csv` file under the column named `Dialect`.

-Run the Performance Metrics Script: Execute the `Prediction_Metrics.py` script with the following command:
+2. Run the Performance Metrics Script: Execute the `Prediction_Metrics.py` script with the following command:

 ```sh
 python Prediction_Metrics.py --CSV_File_Name <path/to/Predicted_Dialect.csv>